New advances in universal approximation with neural networks of minimal width: Notation and main results

-\begin{justify} \Cref{Corollary-Smooth_diffeos_dense} demonstrates that diffeomorphisms serve as universal approximators of \(L^p(\mathbb{R}^d,\mathbb{R}^d)\) with respect to the induced \(L^p\) norm.
-However, the following lemma shows that the set of continuous bijections, which is a superset of the set of diffeomorphisms, is not a universal approximator of continuous functions of class \(C^0(\mathbb{R}^d,\mathbb{R}^d)\) with respect to the supremum norm.
-It follows that a result similar to that of \Cref{Theorem-Main4}, which constructs a dense set of diffeomorphisms given by neural networks, cannot be true when examining the uniform universal approximation. \end{justify}
+Theorem \ref{Theorem-Main4} demonstrates that diffeomorphisms serve as universal approximators of \\\(L^p(\mathbb{R}^d,\mathbb{R}^d)\) with respect to the induced \(L^p\) norm.
+However, the following lemma shows that the set of continuous bijections, which is a superset of the set of diffeomorphisms, is not a universal approximator of \(C^0(\mathbb{R}^d,\mathbb{R}^d)\) with respect to the supremum norm.
+More importantly, continuous functions can even be found such that the supremum norm distance to any continuous bijection is arbitrarily large.
+It follows that a result similar to that of Theorem \ref{Theorem-Main4}, which constructs a dense set of diffeomorphisms given by neural networks, cannot hold for uniform universal approximation.